hacksparrow/apoc/README.md

 * Multiple query statements
 * Multiple transactions
 * Ability to include other ACF files
-* Local variables in ACF files
+* Local variables
-* Global variables in ACF files
+* Global variables

 Apoc is not a mapper (ORM, ODM, ONM, OxM) of any kind, nor does it provide any "friendly" or "improved" transaction methods on top of the Neo4j REST API.
 It is just a tool for enhancing your experience with Cypher.
 You will still need to write your Cypher queries, but Apoc will make them more powerful and much easier to use.